Athrotaxis selaginoides: Decline

+Growth pattern

+Athrotaxis selaginoides is sensitive to temperature.
+The tree-ring chronologies developed from this species have shown distinct responses to temperature variations.
+In the southern sites, the ring width (RW) and earlywood (EW) are strongly related to cool season temperature (July–October).
+In contrast, in the northern sites, RW and EW are more strongly related to summer temperatures (December–February).
+This indicates that the growth of A. selaginoides and its wood formation processes are influenced by temperature conditions.

 Cultivation

 Examples of the species can be viewed at The Tasmanian Arboretum.

 Away from its native range, it is occasionally cultivated as an ornamental tree in northwestern Europe.
+Bedgebury National Pinetum has about fifty trees in its collection, the most of them planted in the Conifer Conservation Project Area.

-It succeeds in Scotland where it receives the necessary rainfalls for its good growth and produces fertile seeds there.
+It succeeds in Scotland where it receives the necessary rainfall for its good growth and produces fertile seeds there.